javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 alert(obj.orange); // 2
 ```

-A call to `map.entries()` returns an array of key/value pairs, exactly in the right format for `Object.fromEntries`.
+A call to `map.entries()` returns an iterable of key/value pairs, exactly in the right format for `Object.fromEntries`.

 We could also make line `(*)` shorter:
 ```js